-USS VANDEGRIFT is the 38th PERRY class guided missile frigate and the seventh ship in that class built by Todd in Seattle.
+USS VANDEGRIFT is the 38th PERRY class guided missile frigate and the first ship in the Navy named after Marine Corps General Alexander A. Vandegrift.
 In March 1998, the VANDEGRIFT shifted homeport from San Diego, Calif., to Yokosuka, Japan, becoming a forward deployed naval unit of the US Seventh Fleet.
 VANDEGRIFT served in this role for more than 8 years and on August 14, 2006, she left Yokosuka en-route to her new old homeport of San Diego, Calif.
 USS VANDEGRIFT was deactivated during a decommissioning ceremony at her homeport of San Diego, Calif., on February 19, 2015.
 The ship is scheduled to be officially decommissioned on March 31, 2015.

 |General Characteristics:||Keel Laid: October 13, 1981|

 |Commissioned: November 24, 1984|

 |Builder: Todd Pacific Shipyards Co., Seattle Division, Seattle, Wash.|

 |Propulsion system: two General Electric LM 2500 gas turbines, two 350 Horsepower Electric Drive Auxiliary Propulsion Units|

 |Blades on each Propeller: five|